Oshlack v Richmond River Council

 Oshlack v Richmond River Council is a decision of the High Court of Australia.

 The case is notable for its statements regarding costs orders in the context of public interest litigation.
 Its facts concerned an application for costs against an unsuccessful litigant in a case relevant to the public interest.

-The High Court decided by majority that the discretion of the trial judge not to make a costs order against Oshlack ought be upheld.
+The High Court decided by majority that the trial judge's discretion not to impose a costs order against Oshlack should be upheld.

 Oshlack is an important case in Australian civil procedure.
-It is the 23rd most cited High Court case according to LawCite.
+As of April 2023 it was the 24th most cited High Court case, according to LawCite as of September 2020.
+(Note: LawCite citation statistics track the written judgements of courts, journal articles, and tribunals (both in Australia and overseas).)